Maintain Your Non-Profit Corporation

 Pay all applicable sales and income taxes to the RI Division of Taxation, the Internal Revenue Service, and your local city or town.

 Non-profit corporations that fail to meet these annual obligations will lose their good standing status.
 This can affect your ability to do business in Rhode Island.
-Learn more about returning your non-profit to good standing status.
+Learn more about returning your business to good standing status.

 Quickly find the forms you need to keep your entity record up-to-date.